the-bipu/Advice-Generator-App/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [MIME Error on Vercel](https://stackoverflow.com/questions/48248832/stylesheet-not-loaded-because-of-mime-type) - This helped me for fixing the issue of MIME.
+I really liked this article cause it's so frustrating when you check all the things and a little MIME error appears in your code.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+- [For Deployment](https://jonathans199.medium.com/deploy-node-js-express-api-to-vercel-dbf4461795a5) - This is an amazing article which helped me finally understand the deployment of node apps using vercel.
 I'd recommend it to anyone still learning this concept.

 ## Author